whotracksme/whotracks.me/blog/trackers_in_your_favorite_site.md

 In this post we'll try to do two things:

 1. teach you how to easily build sankey diagrams.
-We'll start with the second.
 2. show you how to use whotracks.me data and API to investigate trackers on reddit, or any of your favourite sites, using sankey diagrams

 ## Sankey Diagrams
-When building the tracker maps that you see on popular site profiles on whotracks.me, sankey diagrams seemed like a good fit to map categories of tracking to companies t hat own the trackers.
+When building the tracker maps that you see on popular site profiles on whotracks.me, sankey diagrams seemed like a good fit to map categories of tracking to companies that own the trackers.
 Each link would be a tracker, going from a category to a company.

 <img alt="Trackers on Tumblr" class="img-responsive img-with-padding" src="../static/img/blog/trackers_on_site/tumblr.png">
 <p class="img-caption">Figure 1: Sankey diagram used to represent a [tracker map](../websites/tumblr.com.html)</p>